 This unique asset class is gradually gaining popularity in the virtual currency world thanks to its interest from large corporate companies like Nike.
 Moreover, with large corporate use cases like this, the NFT market is set to grow even more.

 This article reveals the benefits of creating digital art and provides a step-by-step guide on effectively creating NFT art or representing your existing art as an NFT.

 Again, what exactly is an NFT?

 Unlike common fungible cryptographic coins like Bitcoin, non-fungible tokens (NFTs) are unique cryptographic assets that cannot be exchanged for other NFTs.
 While one Bitcoin is equal to another, NFTs have different features and properties and cannot be replaced with similar or different items.
-Antiques and collectible cards are good examples of non-fungible assets.
-The difference lies in the fact that crypto NFTs are digitally represented as cryptographic tokens on the blockchain.

 It’s crucial to note that the key concept of NFTs is ownership – the blockchain serves as a record of ownership.
 More specifically, NFTs are connected to the blockchain, so if you buy or create an NFT, the unique information about the artwork, the smart contract, and the ownership data tied to it is stored on the blockchain, technically forever and securely.